Know About Loan Against LIC Policy

 What is a loan against LIC policy?

-How loan against LIC policy works?
+How does a loan against LIC policy works?

 A loan against LIC policy works by using your policy’s surrender value as collateral.
 Here’s a step-by-step breakdown: